HYardim/robotSimulation/README.md

   </tr>
 </table>

 This is just one example for the initial and end states of the robot.
-In each initialization the robot will traverse a diffrent although the logic stays the same.
+In each initialization the robot will traverse a different arena although the logic stays the same.

 Best Wishes,